How to Avoid Bed Bugs in College

 Do a Thorough Inspection

 Prior to bringing anything into your new digs, make sure you carefully inspect the area for bed bugs.
+If these bugs are mostly hiding by the trees near your house, looking at Tree Company, Long Island can be your best bet to get rid of them and solve your problems.
 Look for both live and dead bugs, blood spots, skin castings, and fecal matter.
 These nocturnal pests like to hide close to their hosts (humans!), so make sure that you look in spaces where people tend to spend a good amount of time.
-Mattresses, headboards and bed frames, couches, and chairs are all obvious places to check; however, you also want to inspect spots that aren’t so obvious, such as nightstands, dresser drawers, and even the cracks and crevices in book cases.
+Mattresses, headboards and bed frames, couches, and chairs are all obvious places to check; however, you also want to inspect spots that aren’t so obvious, such as nightstands, dresser drawers, and even the cracks and crevices in bookcases.

 If you’re going away for the weekend or you’re heading home for semester break, there’s no telling where you will run into bed bugs.
+Tree Company, Long Island can surely get rid of these pesky bugs hiding near the trees by your home.
 Make sure you pack appropriately to ensure these critters don’t hop a ride on your belongings and make their way back into your dorm room or off-campus house.

 Place anything you are bringing with you in sealed plastic bags or luggage that is specifically designed to keep bed bugs out.

-Call Suffolk County exterminators to get rid of your pest and bug problem today.
+Call long island animal control to get rid of your pest and bug problem today.

 Be Cautious of Second-Hand Items